afroisalreadyinu/gimme-cat/README.md

 And now enjoy kittens in Emacs.
 Images can be displayed only with Emacs versions capable of windowing, btw (so not on the command line).

+For every image, a new buffer is opened.
+If you don't want to bother closing them individually, use the `close-gimmecat-buffers` to close all the buffers opened by gimme-cat.